max-geller/typescript-projects/README.md

 This project also uses PrismJS to highlight the code blocks in the markdown files.
 You can learn more about PrismJS [here](https://prismjs.com/).

+## Docker

+This project uses Docker to containerize the application.
+You can learn more about Docker [here](https://www.docker.com/).

+### Build Docker Image

+To build the Docker image, run the following command:

+    docker build -t typescript-projects .

+### Run Docker Container

+To run the Docker container, run the following command:

+    docker run -d -p 3000:3000 typescript-projects

 ## To-Do

 - Finish Configuring ngx-markdown